 I have been reading a fascinating book called “Alien Intrusion” by creationist Gary Bates, of Creation Ministries International (CMI).
 I have written articles for CMI for years.
 I thought it a bit puzzling several years ago when I heard about a creationist writing a book on UFOs.
 The book was originally published in 2004 and later revised and expanded.
 So I finally got around to reading it on my Kindle.
 I would say this is a great book.
 This book brings a realism and spiritual clarity to an issue that is very muddled and confused in the minds of many Christians.
 The subtitle is “UFOs and the Evolution Connection.”
 I remember when I was a teenager being somewhat interested in stories about UFO sightings, but it was just a curious interest that faded as I learned more about science.
 We live in a world that either denys the supernatural altogether, as atheists do, or which pursues the supernatural in dangerous occultic ways.
 In the minds of many people, the stories common in “science fiction” movies and TV tend to blend the occultic supernatural and fantasy hopes of what science might do in the future.
 Science fiction has built up people’s hopes so that people have unrealistic expectations of what science can do.
 The New Age movement has explored Eastern mystical philosophies and blended them with other ideas, sometimes from science fiction.
 Evolution has often been blended with New Age thinking as well as with any religion (including Christianity).
 The original meaning of the term “UFO” as “Unidentified Flying Object” has almost been forgotten in the modern way of thinking.
 It is almost always assumed to mean a sighting or experience with intelligent alien beings from space.
 The scientific community has for years been in the awkward position of believing there is life in space on one hand, but yet having to debunk and speak against the claims of people reporting UFO experiences on the other.
 Science promotes the idea of life in space by virtue of its faith in evolution.
 If life evolved on planet Earth, then in billions of years of time in the universe, with many planets orbiting other stars, it seems to many that the odds are life would evolve somewhere besides just on Earth.

 I have come to reconsider the UFO issue after doing research into extrasolar planets.
 I have written a number of technical and nontechnical articles about extrasolar planets (planets orbiting other stars) in the Journal of Creation, on the website of CMI, and for the website of Answers in Genesis.
 The search for Earth-like planets is one of the hottest most fast-paced areas of research in astronomy.
 I used to say extrasolar planets are discovered at about an average rate of 1 or 2 per month.
 But that is way out of date today after the Kepler space telescope, and various other research programs that are in operation.
 The search for possible extrasolar planets is now automated by computers to some extent, so the data collection for it happens every night even without human involvement.
 There is a great deal of interest in the scientific community in finding an Earth-like planet.
 I accept that there is valid evidence for the existence of extrasolar planets.
-There are hundreds of them that have been confirmed to exist by multiple research teams or multiple detection methods, many more that are less confirmed.
+There are a few thousand of them that have been confirmed to exist by multiple research teams or multiple detection methods, more that are less confirmed.
 None of them seem much like Earth though.